2013–14 Ekstraklasa

-The 2013–14 Ekstraklasa (named T-Mobile Ekstraklasa for sponsorship reasons) was the 88th season of the Polish Football Championship, the 80th season of the highest tier domestic division in the Polish football league system since its establishment in 1927 and the 6th season of the Ekstraklasa under its current title.
+The 2013–14 Ekstraklasa (also known as T-Mobile Ekstraklasa due to its sponsorship by T-Mobile Polska) was the 88th season of the Polish Football Championship, the 80th season of the highest tier domestic division in the Polish football league system since its establishment in 1927 and the 6th season of the Ekstraklasa under its current title.
 The league was operated by the Ekstraklasa SA.

 A total of 16 teams were participating, 14 of which competed in the league during the 2012–13 season, while the remaining two were promoted from the I liga.
 Each team played a total of 30 matches, half at home and half away.
 After 30th round, league was split into 'champion' (top eight teams) and 'relegation' (bottom eight teams) groups.
 Each team played seven more games (1-4 and 9-12 teams played four times at home), starting with half the points achieved during the first phase of 30 matches.
 The changes extended the season to total of 296 matches played.

 Legia Warsaw were the defending champions, winning their 9th title the previous season.
 Legia successfully defended their title.